RollingStar/RCT-Music-Patch/README.md

 Windows-only
 ============

 If you make this work for Linux or OSX, I'll include it too.
-Scarab is based on xdelta and FLAC is cross-platform too.

 Instructions
 ============